Texas Teacher Qualifications: Steps to Becoming a Texas Teacher

 To become a teacher in Texas, a bachelor's degree from an accredited university is a requirement.
 Texas universities don't offer degrees specifically in education; instead, aspiring teachers may select any major that interests them.
 Future teachers complete a specialized training program in addition to their major field of study.

 - Take courses in the subject area you plan to teach.
-Those planning to teach a specific subject at the middle or high school level will need to pass a subject area exam to get certified, so aspiring teachers should keep their knowledge fresh.
+Those planning to teach a specific subject at the middle or high school level will need to pass a subject area exam to get certified.
+It is essential that prospective teachers keep their subject knowledge fresh.

 Step 2: Complete a Teacher Training Program

 This step may be completed in combination with the first step or after the first step.
 Many aspiring teachers complete their teacher training programs in conjunction with their bachelor's degrees.
 However, those who decide to enter the teaching profession after completing their bachelor's degrees may enroll in a stand-alone teacher preparation program.
-Completion of a student teaching experience is required for both types of programs, and some teacher preparation programs are available online.
+Completion of a student teaching experience is required for both types of programs.
+Some teacher preparation programs are also available online.

 Step 3: Pass Certification Exams

-Applicants for teacher certification must pass the relevant state exams.
-The required exams vary depending on teacher candidates' intended subject and grade level.
-Some exams focus on subject matter knowledge, while others assess examinees' grasp of pedagogical techniques and professional responsibilities.
+Applicants for teacher certification must pass the relevant state exams (e.g TExES) .
+The required exams vary depending on the subject and grade level the prospective educator intends to teach.
+Some exams focus on subject matter knowledge, others assess the student's grasp of pedagogical techniques and professional responsibilities.
 Those who are enrolled in teacher preparation programs must get approval from their programs in order to test.